 - Media outlets

 - Financial Institutions

 - The hospitality industry

-The program incents job training that focuses on new technology, industrial skills, or manufacturing processes.
+The program incents job training that focuses on new technology, industrial skills, manufacturing processes, or leadership development.
 The training must not be currently available through other resources such as Wisconsin Technical College System, Microsoft Office training, OSHA courses, DWD Fast Forward, unless the program timeline does not coincide with business needs.

 Evaluation of all WEDC training grant applications will include, but are not limited to, the following factors:

 - Training shall be related to a specific project that is not part of routine operations

 - Whether the project will be located in an economically distressed area